NorthEdWAD/web-hub/project-08/README.md

 ---

 **Objective:**
+> You'll learn how to rewrite traditional JS functions as arrow functions.
+>
+> Arrow functions are shorter -- use less code -- than traditional functions.
-> Create
+>
+> Arrow functions work best when your traditional function is very simple.

 ---

 ## 📅 **Submitting Your Work**
-- **Due:** DDD 00 MMM 2026
+- **Due:** WED 22 APR 2026
 - **How to Submit:**
-  - Upload work to your PUBLIC GitHub repo.
+  - Upload work to your PUBLIC GitHub repo: `arrow-functions`
   - Copy web address of repo.
   - Email repo web address to teacher.
-     - Email SUBJECT LINE = Project title
+     - Email SUBJECT LINE = `arrow-functions` Practice

 ---